-At first, it looked like a reaction to the recent tragic Parkland school shootings, and anti-NRA feeling across the internet in the USA, but shooters are mystified why YouTube should single out the sport of airgunning.
+Back in February 2018, it looked like a reaction to the then recent tragic Parkland school shootings, and anti-NRA feeling across the internet in the USA, but shooters are mystified why YouTube should single out the sport of airgunning.
 Now it seems it was a YouTube algorithm that was over-reaching itself.
 One YouTuber, Andy’s Airgun Review, says on Facebook that his channel was terminated as a reaction to Logan Paul’s poor-taste film mocking a suicide victim.

 Channels that were briefly terminated include four of the top ten consumer channels: